AhmedKhalil777/3th-_Grade_IS_materials-master/System Design/Chapter7.md

 Diff: 2 Page Ref: 189-190
 71

-Which of the following is a true statement?
+## Which of the following is a true statement?
-A. Data characteristics are dynamic.
+- A. Data characteristics are dynamic.
-B. A data model explains the transient form of an organization.
+- B. A data model explains the transient form of an organization.
-C. An information system design based on a data orientation, rather than a process or logic orientation, should have a longer useful life.
+- C. An information system design based on a data orientation, rather than a process or logic orientation, should have a longer useful life.
-D. Data flow paths are permanent.
+- D. Data flow paths are permanent.
-E. A data model graphically represents the processes that capture, manipulate, store, and distribute data between a system and its environment and among components within a system.
+- E. A data model graphically represents the processes that capture, manipulate, store, and distribute data between a system and its environment and among components within a system.
-Answer: C
+- Answer: C
 Diff: 3 Page Ref: 190

 72

-Conceptual data modeling is typically done in parallel with other requirements analysis and structuring steps during:
+## Conceptual data modeling is typically done in parallel with other requirements analysis and structuring steps during:
-A. systems planning and selection.
+-A. systems planning and selection.
-B. systems design.
+-B. systems design.
-C. systems analysis.
+-C. systems analysis.
-D. systems implementation and operation.
+-D. systems implementation and operation.
 E. systems evaluation.
 Answer: C
 Diff: 2 Page Ref: 190